gk3000/socket.io_one_to_all_group_chat_demo/README.md

 # socket.io

-## one-to-all demo with mobile client
+## one-to-all demo global chat for all connected visitors

 Server emitting events to all connected clients